Can I Learn How to Manage Stress at Work?

-Many people respond to such a situation by working strong and steadily until they finish all the work before them out of fear of losing their jobs.
-Other people deal with it by backing down and retreating.
-Regardless of what kind of job you have, it’s vitally important to manage stress on and off the job.
+Many people might respond to such a situation by working strong and steadily until they finish all the work before them, perhaps out of fear of losing their jobs.
+Other people might deal with it by backing down and retreating.
+Regardless of what kind of job you have, it can be vitally important to manage stress on and off the job.

-You can learn how to handle stress at work, and it’s in your best interest to do so.
-While dealing with stress at work, you don’t have to tackle it alone.
-A licensed professional counselor is an excellent resource to help you manage stress if things seem like they’re out of control and gaining momentum.
+You can learn how to handle stress at work, and it might be in your best interest to do so.
+While dealing with stress at work, you probably don’t have to tackle it alone.
+A licensed professional counselor can be an excellent resource to help you manage stress if things feel like they’re out of control or gaining momentum.

-If you’ve ever paid attention to your body when you’re stressed or afraid, you probably noticed some physical changes in your body.
-That’s because stress and fear have a purpose.
-When we experience intense emotions, our bodies give off a surge of energy.
-Sometimes the surge is so strong that it causes us to go into a state of fight or flight.
+If you’ve ever paid attention to your body when you’re stressed or afraid, you may have noticed some physical changes in your body.
+That may be because stress and fear have a purpose.
+When we experience intense emotions, our bodies can give off a surge of energy.
+Sometimes the surge is so strong that it can cause us to go into a state of fight or flight.
 Either you fight against the stressor, or you’d do anything to escape it.
-The surge of energy gives you an extra charge to allow you to do things that you couldn’t do when you feel completely drained.
+The surge of energy gives you an extra charge to allow you to do things that you might not be able to do when you feel completely drained.

 Stress at work that’s constant can lead you down a path of burnout.
 The warning signs of occupational burnout are overwhelming exhaustion, cynicism, and having a sense of inefficacy.
-When you enter your work, knowing that you have more work than you can complete for the day, the stress begins to build before you even enter the facility.
-You may be the victim of an overbearing boss who is looking over your shoulder every few minutes.
+When you enter your work, knowing that you have more work than you can complete for the day, the stress can begin to build before you even enter the facility.
+You may have an overbearing boss who is looking over your shoulder every few minutes.
 Tensions can occur in the workplace when there is an environment of disrespect or unfairness among co-workers.
 Those tensions can build further if there are incidents or threats of sexual, physical, or verbal harassment.
-If you feel like you’re undervalued and underpaid, these are issues that often lay just beneath the surface.
-For many people, their workplace doesn’t match their core values, and this, too, can be a source of work stress.
+If you feel like you’re undervalued and underpaid, these are issues that can often lay just beneath the surface.
+For many people, their workplace might not match their core values, and this, too, can be a source of work stress.

-It’s common for people to be so focused on their jobs that they don’t even notice that work stress is affecting their mental health.
+It can be common for people to be so focused on their jobs that they might not even notice that work stress could be affecting their mental health.
 Research tells us that younger people who experience lots of pressure at work, along with a heavy workload, may experience a major depressive disorder or generalized anxiety disorder.

 In addition, it’s common for stress at work to affect you in a physical sense.
 High levels of work stress, along with the everyday pressures in other areas of your life, compound the effects of physical and mental stress.
 Severe stress that occurs repeatedly can disrupt your immune system and increase the potential for developing autoimmune disorders, heart problems, and bring on Alzheimer’s disease, as evidenced by this study.

 Be aware that stress at work isn’t any better for your company than it is for you and your co-workers.
-A workforce that’s continually burned out will stall in productivity.
-Absenteeism is likely to be high, and the rate of employee turnover will also be high.
+A workforce that’s continually burned out will likely stall in productivity, absenteeism is likely to be high, and the rate of employee turnover will also be high.
 When tensions run high, it can create an atmosphere of negativity that looms over the entire workforce like a gloomy cloud.

-In many cases, it is possible to learn how to manage stress at work, and these are good skills to develop.
+In many cases, it may be possible to learn how to manage stress at work, and these can be good skills to develop.
 Most of the stress-reducing strategies cost little or nothing, and they’re things you can do right at home or even while you’re at work.

 If you’re naturally skilled at problem-solving, this could be a real asset in stress reduction.
 Try to narrow down the issue that’s causing you the most stress and brainstorm potential solutions.
 Rank your solutions from best to worst and come up with an action plan for reducing stress.

-Mindfulness or guided meditation is becoming a popular way to reduce everyday stressors.
-Practicing mindfulness is an activity where you pay attention to the current moment with curiosity, openness, and acceptance.
-By feeling the current moment, it takes away worries about the past and future and doesn’t allow you the space to engage in negative self-talk.
+Mindfulness or guided meditation is also becoming a popular way to reduce everyday stressors.
+Practicing mindfulness is an activity where you pay attention to the current moment and your thoughts with curiosity, openness, and acceptance.
+By feeling the current moment, it can take away worries about the past and future and doesn’t allow you the space to engage in negative self-talk.
 The APA notes that several studies highlight the benefits of mindfulness.
 Mindfulness helps reduce stress, boosts your working memory, reduces rumination, increases your focus, improves your relationships, allows you to react with less emotion, and increase your cognitive function.
 Your ability to practice mindfulness improves with practice.
 Essentially, mindfulness trains your brain to break harmful habits.
-It’s fairly easy to find books, articles, apps, and videos on mindfulness, and many of them are free.
+It can be fairly easy to find books, articles, apps, and videos on mindfulness, and many of them are free.

 Constant worry tends to be a byproduct of stress at work.
-Negative thoughts invade your mind, causing you to view most situations through a negative lens.
-Reframing and reappraising negative thoughts are other strategies for reducing the stress that stems from your workplace.
+Negative thoughts may invade your mind, causing you to view most situations through a negative lens.
+Reframing and reappraising negative thoughts are other strategies for reducing the stress that may stem from your workplace.
 The idea is to treat negative, invasive thoughts as hypotheses rather than as facts.
 As stressful thoughts begin to enter your mind, try to change your inner dialogue from how stressful the situation is to the fact that the situation is challenging, but it presents new opportunities for you to grow and learn.
-Reframing situations helps to shift your mindset and help you approach the task with a fresh and renewed spirit.
+Reframing situations can help to shift your mindset and help you approach the task with a fresh and renewed spirit.